Nkonovalenko/GoAI/README.md

 - I now have an EC2 instance set up, I need to train the model on it.
 - Figure out how to make the bot communicate with other bots
 - Figure out how to let other players play against my bot on a Go Server
+- Figure out how to connect my frontend or my model to Go Servers online.

 # Lessons Learned Thus Far